kiseta/python_framework_demo/README.md

-# Repository for Python Training
+# Repository for Python Demo Framework (Selenium Webdriver and Pytest)